|IBA conservation status

 The area’s main importance is the high breeding population of Aquila heliaca.
 During the mid-April 2007 survey, 10 nests were found and it is estimated that the total population is 15-18 pairs.
 One extensive area of wetland in the northern part of the site held 2 pairs of Circus macrourus but total numbers for the site are unknown.
 Beside one derelict cattle farm building 6 pairs of Falco naumanni were found breeding.
 Buteo rufinus is present, but the overall numbers are thought to be low (<3 pairs - only one nest found and one additional bird seen).
 At the edge of the sands a pair of Tetrax tetrax was seen once.
 In the heart of the sand massifs there are large coveys of Perdix perdix.

-BirdLife International (2019) Important Bird Areas factsheet: Western edge of the Karakoyin and Zhetikonyr Sands.
-Downloaded from http://www.birdlife.org on 21/03/2019.
+BirdLife International (2024) Important Bird Area factsheet: Western edge of the Karakoyin and Zhetikonyr Sands.
+Downloaded from https://datazone.birdlife.org/site/factsheet/western-edge-of-the-karakoyin-and-zhetikonyr-sands-iba-kazakhstan on 23/02/2024.